ideo/c-delta-challenge/README.md

 At this point you've completed scoring for individual question responses as well as for entire response sets.

-Now let's compute the final scores so that we can display them on the front page.
+Now let's compute the final scores across all responses so that we can display them on the front page, like this:

 ![](public/screenshots/2-3-Global-Scores.png)

-Global scoring is relatively simple:

-- The **normalized score** (ie: **Collaboration: 73**) is the final score that we display per quality, and should be between -100 and 100.
+The **normalized score** (ie: **Collaboration: 73**) is the final score that we display per quality, and should be between -100 and 100.

+- The formula is: `(total_raw_for_quality / total_max_for_quality) * 100`
 - Step 1: Add up the raw and max scores for this quality across all responses.
 - Step 2: Divide the raw by the max and multiply it by 100 (_we also floor the value if > 100 or ceil if < -100_).
-  - (The formula is: `(total_raw_for_quality / total_max_for_quality) * 100`)
 - **Example:** If across all responses, the total raw score for Collaboration is 240 and the max is 575, then the normalized score would be `(240 / 575) * 100 = 42`).
-Ceil or floor the value if it ends up outside the -100 to 100 bounds.
+Round to the nearest integer, and ceil or floor the value if it ends up outside the -100 to 100 bounds.

 Your tasks:

 - Compute the normalized score for each Creative Quality.
-- Display each Creative Quality's normalized score on the index page, rounded to the nearest integer.
+- Display each Creative Quality's normalized score on the index page.

 ## Part 2: Displaying the Results

 The home page lists three of the six Creative Qualities we see as essential to innovation within an organization.
 In this part, we're going to restyle the results, and then rewrite the view of the page to use AngularJS (v1.6) instead of Rails + ERB.

 ### Part 2.1: Re-styling the Creative Quality results

+Using the below screenshot as your guide, re-style the Creative Quality index page to look as similar to the mockup as possible.
+Don't worry about the "read more" link and truncating the descriptions, as you will be working on that in Part 2.2 below.

 ![](public/screenshots/Creative_Difference-mockup.png)

-Using the above screenshot as your guide, re-style the Creative Quality index page to look as similar to the mockup as possible.
-Don't worry about the "read more" link and truncating the descriptions, as you will be working on that in Part 2.2 below.

-This includes creating a progress bar that should correspond to the final (normalized) score of each quality.
+You'll create a progress bar that corresponds to the final (normalized) score of each quality.
 Note that scores range from -100 to 100, so the middle point of the bar (i.e. an "empty" bar) should represent a score of 0, negative scores should extend to the left, and positive scores should extend to the right, as shown above.

 Resources:
 - Colors are already stored on each `CreativeQuality` object in the `color` field
-- Image assets for each quality: `/app/assets/images/qualityIcons`
+- Image assets for each quality are in this folder: `/app/assets/images/qualityIcons`

 ### Part 2.2: Using AngularJS to display and sort the Creative Qualities

-In order to make the application more friendly to a potential API backend, we'd like to start using Angular (v1.6) to power the Creative Quality display page.
+In order to make the application more dynamic and interactive, we'd like to start using Angular (v1.6) to power the index page.

 The site is already setup to use the [webpacker](https://github.com/rails/webpacker) gem and [Angular v1.6](https://code.angularjs.org/1.6.7/docs/api), and you'll find a basic `CreativeQualitiesController` already provided for you in the `/app/javascript/angular` directory.